curl/curl/docs/SSLCERTS.md

 This system is about trust.
-In your local CA certificate store you have certs from *trusted* Certificate Authorities that you then can use to verify that the server certificates you see are valid. they are signed by one of the CAs you trust.
+In your local CA certificate store you have certs from *trusted* Certificate Authorities that you then can use to verify that the server certificates you see are valid.
+They are signed by one of the CAs you trust.

 Which CAs do you trust?
 You can decide to trust the same set of companies your